Does Raid Kill Cockroaches?

 7. Raid Concentrated Deep Reach Fogger: This product is designed to fumigate areas and is particularly useful for treating large spaces or severe infestations.
 The fogger penetrates deep into cracks and crevices where cockroaches hide.

 Each product is designed for specific scenarios, such as immediate knockdown or long-term control.
-When using any insecticide, it’s important to follow the manufacturer’s instructions carefully.
+This table outlines the main types of Raid products, their best uses, and the pros and cons of each:

 Active Ingredients in Raid and Their Role